-As used in the Workers' Compensation Act [Chapter 51, Article 1 NMSA 1978]:
+As used in the Workers' Compensation Act [this article]:

 A. "impairment" means an anatomical or functional abnormality existing after the date of maximum medical improvement as determined by a medically or scientifically demonstrable finding and based upon the most recent edition of the American medical association's guide to the evaluation of permanent impairment or comparable publications of the American medical association.
 Impairment includes physical impairment, primary mental impairment and secondary mental impairment;